 Water Hyacinth Safe For Rabbit Feed

-In this study, livestock used is not a goat, cow or sheep but a rabbit.
+In this study, the livestock used is not a goat, cow, or sheep but a rabbit.

 But it does not matter, rabbits are also farm animals and can produce something.
 Produce meat, urine droppings and others.

 Water hyacinth that will be used as a ration material should not be mixed directly.

 If you want to try given directly is also okay, if the rabbit is hooked and wants to hehee …